MewsSystems/gitbook-connector-api/operations/configuration.md

 ## Get configuration

-Returns the configuration of the enterprise or the service associated with the given access token.
+Returns the configuration of the enterprise, and optionally the service, associated with the given access token.

 ### Request